 - Accessory information

 It deals with the interests, habits, values, and principles of your target customers.
 For example, psychographics help you tailor messages to align with subscribers’ hobbies, fashion style, or food choices.

-You can collect this data through email surveys, quizzes, or customer interviews.
+You can collect this data through email surveys, quiz builders, or customer interviews.